Michael Roll (basketball)

-Michael Brandon Roll (born April 12, 1987) is an American-born naturalized Tunisian professional former basketball player.
-Born in America, he joined the Tunisia national basketball team after becoming a naturalized citizen in 2015.
+Michael Brandon Roll (born April 12, 1987) is an American-born naturalized Tunisian former professional basketball player.
+He represented the senior Tunisian national team internationally after becoming a naturalized citizen in 2015.

 Roll played college basketball for the UCLA Bruins, who reached the Final Four three times in four NCAA tournament appearances during his tenure.
 Roll was the Bruins leading scorer in his final season in 2009–10, when he earned all-conference honors in the Pacific-10.
 He has played professionally in Turkey, Belgium, Spain, Israel, Italy, and France.

 Early life

 Roll was born in Mission Viejo, California, to Richard and Joyce Roll.
 He played basketball at Aliso Niguel High School, where as a senior he was named the California Interscholastic Federation (CIF) Southern Section Division I-A Player of the Year.
 That season, he averaged almost 25 points per game while leading the Wolverines over top-seeded Lake Forest El Toro in the Division I-A title game.

 Ranked as the No. 1 shooting guard in the West by Scout.com, Roll originally gave a verbal, non-binding, commitment to attend college at the University of California, Santa Barbara, before he changed to the University of California, Los Angeles (UCLA).